 — Jean Piaget

 Piaget deemed the years between 2 and 7 as the preoperational stage.
 It's characterized by a child's language acquisition, egocentrism, and imagination.
 During this period of rapid development, Piaget would advocate for a child-centered classroom where youngsters explore materials and interact with one another.
 He'd favor lots of time for them to engage in dramatic play: pretending to be chefs in the kitchen, construction workers in the sandbox, and police officers in the courtyard.
 Since language develops swiftly during this stage, he'd want children to have endless opportunities to express themselves, learn new vocabulary, and communicate with one another.

 Piaget would despair if he knew what was happening today at many preschools in the US.
 He would be dismayed that teachers are now front and center, acting as the source of all knowledge.
 Instead of guiding children to discover things on their own, these educators are force-feeding information to kids.
 Sadly, it's typically material that they're not yet developmentally ready to handle and is meaningless to them.

 What Is a Child-Centered Classroom?

-A child-centered classroom focuses on the learner as an individual with her own unique interests and abilities.
-It's the antithesis of the one-size-fits-all approach we see at many preschools in the United States.
+It respects learners as unique individuals with their own interests, curiosities, and abilities.
+It's the antithesis of the one-size-fits-all approach that we see at many preschools in the US where a single curriculum serves everyone.
 It's characterized by learning centers, dramatic play areas, and a wide variety of hands-on materials.
-Youngsters are encouraged to explore and learn on their own, making discoveries through their senses.
+Youngsters are encouraged to explore, play, and interact, learning on their own and with peers as they make discoveries.

 What Is Learned Helplessness?